|

 Wayne Hachey is living in New Salem, Ma. now.
 Talked with him last fall.
 That guy did some traveling I'll tell ya.
 Did a lot of long motorcycle trips over the years.

 Thanks again for all your efforts.
-Will do my best to help you dig up old info.
+Will do my best to help you dig up

 Take her down.